• Skip to primary navigation

 Instructions

-• Place the flakes of fish over the omelette, sprinkle over the parmesan cheese, single cream and chopped parsley.
+• Place the flakes of fish over the omelette, sprinkle over the parmesan cheese, double cream and chopped parsley.

 • Place the pan under a medium-hot grill and cook the omelette on the top until just cooked and lightly browned.